About Cody Merrell, LCSW

 How I Work

-Many of the adults I work with are thoughtful, capable, and have built meaningful lives.
+Many of the adults I work with are thoughtful, capable, and used to holding a great deal internally.
 What often brings them to therapy is not a lack of insight, but a sense that something underneath still feels unsettled.

-In our work together, we slow down enough to understand those patterns in context.
-I reflect what I notice, ask thoughtful questions, and help clarify what may feel difficult to name.
+In our work together, we take time to understand that more clearly.
+I listen closely, reflect what I notice, and help bring language to experiences that may feel difficult to name.
 When something important surfaces, we stay with it rather than rushing past it.

 Experience and Focus

-My approach is tailored to you rather than following a rigid formula, with an emphasis on understanding your experience in context and supporting meaningful, lasting change.
+My approach is tailored to you rather than following a fixed formula, with an emphasis on understanding your experience in context and supporting meaningful, lasting change.

 How I Approach Therapy

 Therapy works best when it feels real.
-You do not need to present yourself a certain way or have everything organized before you walk in.
-Some people arrive clear and analytical.
-Others arrive overwhelmed or unsure where to begin.
-Both are welcome.
+You do not need to present yourself a certain way or have everything figured out before you begin.

-I approach this work with curiosity and respect.
+I approach this work with curiosity, care, and respect for your lived experience.
 Your reactions make sense in context, and your history matters.
-We take time to understand your experience rather than reducing it to a diagnosis or label.
+We take time to understand what has shaped you rather than reducing your experience to a diagnosis or label.

 Why I Do This Work

-Over time, I have seen how often capable, thoughtful adults carry experiences that shaped them in ways they did not choose.
-Cultural expectations, religious environments, early family dynamics, and identity-related stress can leave lasting impressions.
+Over time, I have seen how often thoughtful and capable people carry experiences that shaped them in ways they did not choose.
+Family dynamics, cultural expectations, identity-related stress, and high-pressure environments can continue to influence how someone relates to themselves long after those experiences have ended.

 Therapy works best when there is a genuine sense of alignment.
-You may read a website and feel something settle, or you may feel uncertain.
-Both are useful signals.
+You may read through this page and feel something settle, or you may still feel uncertain.
+Both are useful.

-The consultation is a brief conversation to see whether the way I think and work feels like a good match for you.
+The consultation is a brief conversation to get a sense of what is bringing you in and whether working together feels like a good fit.
 There is no pressure to decide immediately.
-The goal is clarity.

-If we choose to move forward, we will take time to understand your concerns carefully before setting direction.
-If it does not feel like the right fit, that is okay.
+If it feels like the right fit, we move forward thoughtfully from there.
+If not, that is okay.
 Finding the right therapeutic relationship matters.